 Cooking barley in an open pan

 Wash the pearl barley well.
-Combine the washed pearl barley, 5 cups water, 2 tsp salt and 2 tsp cold pressed coconut oil.
+Combine the washed pearl barley, 5 cups water, 2 teaspoon salt and 2 teaspoon cold pressed coconut oil.
 Bring the water to a boil and continue to simmer for 40 to 50 mins or until the barley has cooked.
 To check if it has cooked, take a few grains of barley using a slotted spoon.
 Press them and if they are soft, then they are cooked.

 When done, drain the cooked grains in a colander and reserve the water.